staeter/work-in-progress/dialogue.md

 Some of these core principles might be idealistic, unreachable or even a bit vague but they serve as a north star.
 Every requirement and every feature has to be justified and can be debated relative to these principles.

-Each principle correspond to a specific idea and should not overlap with others.
-The 1-2 are philosophical, 3-9 social, 10-14 technical and 15-18 methodological.
+Each principle corresponds to a specific idea and should not overlap with others.
+The principles 1-2 are philosophical, 3-8 social, 9-13 technical and 14-17 methodological.
 Apart from these groupings, they are sorted in no particular order.
 The numbers are only there for referencing sake.

 1. **Respectful**: Foster goodwill, empathy, openness and constructive communication.
 2. **Optimistic**: Build confidence in our collective ability to overcome current challenges and shape better futures through human ingenuity.